Local scenes painted by a selection of members

 The AGM is normally held in March.

 An Emergency General Meeting can be called by the Committee in matters that require the vote of the whole Membership and the same rules apply as at an AGM.
 Notice of at least 1 month will be given out to the whole Membership, prior to this happening.
-Committee Meetings are held approx. every 2/3months.
+Committee meetings are held approximately every two to three months.

 Commission on sales, the rate as decided by the Committee, is payable to the Society's funds.

-Exhibitions are for members of the Society, unless specific notice has been given that it is based upon different entrance criteria, i.e. an Open Exhibition where different rules will apply.
+Exhibitions are for members of the Society, unless specific notice has been given that it is based upon different entrance criteria, e.g., an Open Exhibition where different rules apply.

-Exhibitions may require a hanging fee, and any works not collected at the end of an exhibition may attract a charge for storage.
-Fees per painting, will be decided by the Committee.
+Exhibitions may require a hanging fee, and any works not collected at the end of an exhibition may attract a storage charge.
+Fees per painting will be decided by the Committee.

-Please note: Exhibiting members are required to steward at exhibitions for members or to find a substitute if they are prevented from attending themselves.
-All exhibitors must fill in the required documentation on time and plan for their artworks to be submitted promptly or collected by a friend if they are unable to do so themselves.
-Failure to do so will result in the paintings not being hung.
+Exhibiting members are required to steward at exhibitions or to find a substitute if they are unable to attend.
+All exhibitors must submit documentation on time and ensure their artwork is delivered or collected promptly.
+Failure to do so may result in the artwork not being hung.

 8. Rules of Procedure